Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

-The CoRs that constitute a Storytelling Image often involve multiple semantic dimensions.
+\paragraph{CoR-Guided Mode} The CoRs that constitute a Storytelling Image often involve multiple semantic dimensions.
 By analyzing the Cookie Theft and other Storytelling Images, we identify seven core dimensions that capture the essence of Storytelling Images.
-We incorporate these CoR dimensions as prior knowledge to guide the Storyteller model in generating more coherent and semantically rich stories.
-These seven dimensions are listed as follows.
+We incorporate these dimensions as prior knowledge to guide the Storyteller model in generating more coherent and semantically rich stories.